LED & Contraindications

 | If YES, the treatment can be administered as long as the medication has not been taken within the last 5 days |

-Antipsychotics | Phenothiazines: Chlorpromazine (Thorazine), Fluphenazine (Prolixin), Perphenazine (Trilafon), Prochlorperazine (Compazine), Thioridazine (Mellaril), Trifluoperazine (Stelazine) | If YES, and the client is currently on the medication it is at the discretion of the client as to whether they commence the treatment.
+Antipsychotics | Phenothiazines: Chlorpromazine (Thorazine), Fluphenazine (Prolixin), Perphenazine (Trilafon), Prochlorperazine (Compazine), Thioridazine (Mellaril), Trifluoperazine (Stelazine) | If YES, and the client is currently taking the medication, it is at the client's discretion whether to commence treatment.
 There is between a 2/100 and 3/100 chance of a light reaction.
-If the client has stopped taking the medication for +5 days then the treatment can be administered. |
+If the client has not taken the medication for +5 days, the treatment can be administered. |

-Antiretroviral | Ritonavir (Norvir), Saquinavir (Fortovase,Invirase), Zalcitabine (Hivid) | If YES, it is at the discretion of the client as to whether they commence the treatment.
-If YES, it is at the discretion of the client as to whether they commence the treatment.
+Antiretroviral | Ritonavir (Norvir), Saquinavir (Fortovase,Invirase), Zalcitabine (Hivid) | If YES, it is at the client's discretion whether to commence treatment.
 There is approximately a 2/100 chance of a light reaction. |

-Antiviral | Amantadine (Symmetrel), Acyclovir (Zovirax) | If YES, and the client is currently on the medication it is at the discretion of the client as to whether they commence the treatment.
+Antiviral | Amantadine (Symmetrel), Acyclovir (Zovirax) | If YES, and the client is currently taking the medication, it is at the client's discretion whether to commence treatment.
 There is approximately a 1/100 chance of a light reaction.
-If the client has stopped taking the medication for +5 days then the treatment can be administered. |
+If the client has not taken the medication for +5 days, the treatment can be administered. |

 Cardiovascular | Thiazide diuretics: Bendroflumethiazide (Corzide), Chlorthalidone (Thalitone), Hydrochlorothiazide (Microzide), Hydroflumethiazide (Diucardin), Indapamide (Lozol), Methyclothiazide (Enduron), Metolazone (Zaroxolyn), Polythiazide (Renese) Diuretics, Other: Furosemide (Lasix), Triamterene (Dyrenium) | If YES, the treatment can be administered as long as the medication has not been taken within the last 5 days. |

-Lipid regulators Other | Fenofibrate (Tricor) | If YES, and the client is currently on the medication it is at the discretion of the client as to whether they commence the treatment.
+Lipid regulators Other | Fenofibrate (Tricor) | If YES, and the client is currently taking the medication, it is at the client's discretion whether to commence treatment.
 There is a 10/100 chance of a light reaction.
-If the client has stopped taking the medication for +5 days then the treatment can be administered. |
+If the client has not taken the medication for +5 days, the treatment can be administered. |

-Non-steroidal anti-inflammatory (NSAIDs) Analgesics | Diclofenac (Voltaren, Cataflam), Naproxen (Anaprox) | If YES, and the client is currently on the medication it is at the discretion of the client as to whether they commence the treatment.
+Non-steroidal anti-inflammatory (NSAIDs) Analgesics | Diclofenac (Voltaren, Cataflam), Naproxen (Anaprox) | If YES, and the client is currently taking the medication, it is at the client's discretion whether to commence treatment.
 There is a <1/100 chance of a light reaction.
-If the client has stopped taking the medication for +1 day, then the treatment can be administered. |
+If the client has not taken the medication for +1 day, the treatment can be administered. |

-Sedatives | Alprazolam (Xanax), Chlordiazepoxide (Librium), Zaleplon (Sonata), Zolpidem (Ambien) | If YES, and the client is currently on the medication it is at the discretion of the client as to whether they commence the treatment.
+Sedatives | Alprazolam (Xanax), Chlordiazepoxide (Librium), Zaleplon (Sonata), Zolpidem (Ambien) | If YES, and the client is currently taking the medication, it is at the client's discretion whether to commence treatment.
 There is a 1/100 chance of a light reaction.
 If the client has stopped taking the medication for +5 days then the treatment can be administered. |

-Skin agents (acne) | Isotretinoin (Accutane, Roaccutane) Tretinoin topical (Renova, Retin-A) Tazarotene (Tazorac) | If YES, and the client is currently on the medication it is at the discretion of the client as to whether they commence the treatment.
-There is between a 5/100 and a 10/100 chance of a light reaction.
-If the client has stopped taking the medication for +5 days then the treatment can be administered. |
+Skin agents (acne) | Isotretinoin (Accutane, Roaccutane), Tretinoin topical (Renova, Retin-A), Tazarotene (Tazorac) | If YES, and the client is currently taking the medication, it is at the client's discretion whether to commence treatment.
+There is a 5/100 to 10/100 chance of a light reaction.
+If the client has not taken the medication for +5 days, the treatment can be administered. |

-Skin agents (hair) | Coal tar, Minoxidil (Rogaine) | If YES, and the client is currently on the medication it is at the discretion of the client as to whether they commence the treatment.
-There is <0.5/100 chance of a light reaction.
-If the client has stopped taking the medication for +5 days then the treatment can be administered. |
+Skin agents (hair) | Coal tar, Minoxidil (Rogaine) | If YES, and the client is currently taking the medication, it is at the client's discretion whether to commence treatment.
+There is a <0.5/100 chance of a light reaction.
+If the client has not taken the medication for +5 days, the treatment can be administered. |